 We carry our trash and dispose of it responsibly in campgrounds.

 TOTAL AVERAGE MONTHLY EXPENSES FOR TOWING & TINY LIFESTYLE = $1550

 This total number is for two people and while it might seem high, it's less than just our apartment rent payment in Los Angeles!
 We could save a lot of money by traveling less and canceling our internet, but that's not the lifestyle we want at this time.
-You might notice that this number does not include food expenses, cell phones expenses, student loans, etc. That is because those expenses would be the same on or off the road, tiny or big.
+We also hope our truck maintenance costs will go down now that we've fixed everything.
+You might notice that we did not include food expenses, cell phones expenses, student loans, etc. That is because those expenses would be the same on or off the road, tiny or big.

 I've been traveling around in my tiny house RV for six months now.
 I'm very comfortable inside the small space, but that doesn't mean there weren't a few challenges along the way.
 Once or twice I’ve cried out in frustration, “it’s too small!”
 Other times I’ve been thankful for having less space to clean and maintain, and for the freedom it has provided.

 Below are FIVE unexpected lessons my tiny house RV has taught me in the past six months:

 I know how much water I use on a daily basis- approximately 15 gallons when I take navy showers.
 I know how often I need to dump the urine container on my composting toilet - every 3 days.
 I know how much propane I use per month - about 15 pounds.
 I have to physically empty my grey water tank, fill my fresh water tank, refill my propane tanks, dump my toilet, etc.

 I take navy showers and use the Nature's Head to conserve water and propane.

 Measuring my consumption in physical labor has made me more conscious of my waste.
 There’s a HUGE difference between seeing decimals and graphs on your monthly bill and having to physically refill your tanks.
 I use less.
 I waste less.
 I save more money.